CircuitVerse/mobile-app/README.md

 ### Setup Flutter

-A detailed guide for multiple platforms setup can be found [here](https://docs.flutter.dev/get-started/install)
+A detailed guide for multiple platforms setup can be found [in the Flutter installation guide](https://docs.flutter.dev/get-started/install)

 ### Setup Project